financialcpp/teafile/README.md

 ##### NameValue Section

-You can include a bunch of Key: Value pairs to describe your content.
+You can include a bunch of {Key: Value} pairs to describe your content.
 This is where you would jam in all your metadata about the files.

 You have to specify the type of the value.

-One of: Int32, Double, Text, Uuid.
+One of: `Int32`, `Double`, `Text`, `Uuid`

 For example, if this was a stock ticker file you might have something like this: